mattkhan/glabm/README.md

 The available global variables in templates are `issue` and `mergeRequest`, with the schema defined below.

-Arbitrary data can be added as globally available variables with the `--data` or `--data-file` options.
+Custom data can be added as globally available variables with the `--data` or `--data-file` options.
 Both options require the data to be formatted in JSON with the variables nested under the `variables` key, e.g. `--data='{ "variables": { "postMessage": "hi" } }'`.

 `--data` requires a JSON string as an argument.